rtio/catify/README.md

 ## Description

 This is an educational app project designed for be used in my classes.
-The app is built using next.js, and powered by [The Cat API](https://thecatapi.com/) and it allows users to search and view animals' information.
+The app is built using next.js, and powered by [The Cat API](https://thecatapi.com/) and it allows users to search and view animals's information.

 ## Installation